Recorded Future

-Recorded Future is a privately held cybersecurity company founded in 2009, with headquarters in Somerville, Massachusetts.
+Recorded Future, Inc. is an American cybersecurity company founded in 2009, with headquarters in Somerville, Massachusetts.
+The company was acquired by MasterCard in 2024.

-The company specializes in the collection, processing, analysis, and dissemination of threat intelligence.
-Recorded Future uses patented machine learning and natural language processing methods to continuously collect and organize data from open web, dark web, and technical sources.

-The resulting information is displayed within a software-as-a-service portal.

 History

 In 2007, co-founders Christopher Ahlberg and Staffan Truvé, both Ph.D.s in computer science from Chalmers University of Technology, filed for Recorded Future's first patent (granted in 2013 as United States patent US8468153B2) – Data Analysis System with Automated Query and Visualization Environment Setup.
 The patent was used for continuous collection and processing of data and information from sources across the open, deep, and dark web, facilitated by machine learning.
 Recorded Future was officially incorporated in 2009.

 The company received initial funding from Google and In-Q-Tel, which was reported in a July 2010 introduction to Recorded Future published by Wired.

 When it decided that its algorithms and visualization software matched needs within the intelligence community, Recorded Future entered the cyber threat intelligence market in January 2012.

 In 2014, the company launched Recorded Future Dark Web, integrating open and dark web sourcing as well as dark web forum access and analysis.

 In 2016, Recorded Future was named a partner for threat intelligence by Splunk, Palo Alto Networks, and Vencore GEOINT.

 In May 2017, Recorded Future introduced Insikt Group, the company's threat intelligence research arm.
 The word "insikt" is Swedish, a nod to Recorded Future's co-founders, and means "insight."
 Insikt Group is responsible for delivering analyst-generated assessments, insights, and recommended actions to customers and the public.

 In May 2019, New York-based private equity firm Insight Partners acquired Recorded Future for $780 million.

 In November 2019, the company opened a second office in Somerville with the goal of building a "campus" in the Davis Square area.
 Recorded Future currently employs more than 430 people around the world.

 In 2020, the company announced the establishment of The Record by Recorded Future, a cybersecurity focused news outlet.

+In April 2023, the company launched Recorded Future AI, built on a trained OpenAI GPT model which combines insight from Insikt Group with over 100 terabytes of text, images, and technical data, the Recorded Future Intelligence Cloud.

+In September 2024, MasterCard acquired Recorded Future for $2.65 billion.

+In December 2024, Recorded Future was designated as an "undesirable organization" in Russia.

 Products

+The company specializes in the collection, processing, analysis, and dissemination of threat intelligence.
+Recorded Future uses machine learning and natural language processing methods to continuously collect and organize data from open web, dark web, and technical sources.
+The resulting information is displayed within a software-as-a-service portal.

 Recorded Future's product is called the Recorded Future Intelligence Cloud.